karrabi/Samplate/StreamingForexDataWithApacheKafka/02-Load Data to Database/README.md

 # Simple Apache Kafka Cluster

-This project provides a basic setup for an Apache Kafka Cluster, including an Apache Kafka broker, Zookeeper, two producers, and a consumer.
-The Kafka broker and Zookeeper run inside Docker containers, while the producers and consumer interact with Kafka on the local machine on port 9092.
+This project provides a basic setup for an Apache Kafka Cluster, including an Apache Kafka broker, Zookeeper, a producer, and a consumer.
+The Kafka broker and Zookeeper run inside Docker containers, while the producer and consumer interact with Kafka on the local machine.

-updates:
-- added two producers
-- producers fetch trading market data from a websocket. you can access the websocket documentation here:(https://finnhub.io/docs/api/websocket-trades)

 ## Project Structure